 Dunno, my memories of drinking it are rather hazy.

 Yes, we’ve done it again.
-Two years running and one of the most popular searches has to do with the sordid underworld of North African prostitution.
-The searchers have shaken it up a little this year, with variations including looking for male escorts, and prostitutes who like getting muddy (though this time, not in wellies!).
+Two years running and one of the most popular searches has to do with the sordid underworld of North African ladies of the night.
+The searchers have shaken it up a little this year, with variations including looking for companions of the male variety, and females of questionable morals who like getting muddy (though this time, not in wellies!).

 1. Wild Camping in the Lake District

 Thankfully our most popular search this year is something a little less fruity.
 THOUSANDS of you have really got into wild camping this year, and ended up on Conversant Traveller searching for ideas and advice.
 There really is nothing quite like waking up in your very own wilderness and having a dip in the tarn before breakfast.
 If you haven’t tried it yet, what are you waiting for?

 So again nakedness, wellies and wallpaper have strangely all been featuring highly again this year.
 I clearly need to think about changing my niche!